 Here are three to choose from:

 Procrastination is a part of life for most of us.
 Instead of worrying about whether we procrastinate, why not develop ways to minimize its effects?
-These 10 tips can help you get more done, make better use of your time, and enjoy greater personal and professional satisfaction.
+These 10 procrastination hacks can help you get more done, make better use of your time, and enjoy greater personal and professional satisfaction.

 Sign up for Attorney at Work and help us grow!
 Subscribe to the Daily Dispatch and the Weekly Wrap (same price: free).
 Follow us on LinkedIn, Facebook and Twitter @attnyatwork.